Iron mining near Wrigley in 1939

 PHOTO: TN State Library and Archives

-In the 1920s, Wrigley was one of the main investors in the Tennessee Products Corporation, which owned and operated coal, iron and phosphate mines and factories in Chattanooga, Rockwood, Whitwell, Rockdale and other places.
+There is a also small community in Hickman County named for him.
+In the 1920s, Wrigley was one of the investors in the Tennessee Products Corporation, which owned and operated coal, iron and phosphate mines and factories in Chattanooga, Rockwood, Whitwell, Rockdale and other places.

-Wrigley, in Hickman County, was one of the Tennessee Products Corp.'s "company towns" -- named for the same man people now associate with chewing gum and the Chicago Cubs.
-The main thing produced at the Tennessee Products Corp.'s Wrigley operation was charcoal, meant to be used by iron manufacturers.
+Wrigley, in Hickman County, was one of the Tennessee Products Corp.'s "company towns."
+It was named for William Wrigley, the owner of the chewing gum company and an investor for Tennessee Products.
+The main thing produced at the Tennessee Products' Wrigley operation was charcoal.

 Minnie Pearl and Roy Acuff on the stage of the Grand Ole Opry